-Training more than 450 fellows each year from more than 55 different countries, The Michener Institute of Education at UHN has a large and comprehensive Fellowship program, spanning an impressive variety of clinical sub-specialties across the hospital network's clinical and research portfolio.
+Training more than 750 clinical fellows each year from more than 55 different countries, UHN has a large and comprehensive Fellowship program, spanning an impressive variety of clinical sub-specialties across the hospital network's clinical and research portfolios.

 A clinical fellowship is an opportunity for a physician to obtain advanced training and/or to acquire more specialized expertise not normally acquired during residency training.
 Clinical fellows must be recognized specialists or family physicians.

 As a short-term educational experience which does not lead to specialist recognition by the Royal College of Physicians and Surgeons of Canada (RCPSC), a clinical fellowship on its own is not a pathway to permanent practice as a specialist in Ontario.

 Post-Graduate Medical Education webpage for more information about Fellowship Programs.